buckett/msgcntr-hack/README.md

 --------

 The services internally use lots of threadlocals that are only setup when requests come through the portal.
+ - current user is ok to get through threadlocal.
+ - everything else not.
 The services also don't have good tests.
 Need to contain Sakai dependencies inside one class so it's easy to test the code.
 Error handling, not really any use of exceptions.